Hornstrandir Nature Reserve in Iceland

 HORNVÍK BAY

-Beyond this there is the Arctic and not a lot else.
-Perched beyond the bird cliffs is the Hornbjargsviti lighthouse that was automated in 1995 but still provides warmth and comfort as a mountain hut for walkers in the nature reserve.
+Beyond this, there is the Arctic and not a lot else.
+Perched beyond the bird cliffs is the Hornbjargsviti lighthouse, which was automated in 1995 but still provides warmth and comfort as a mountain hut for walkers in the nature reserve.

 HESTEYRI

-A Norwegian whaling station was built in Stekkeyri close to the village in 1894.
-The factory was in us as a herring factory between 1915 and its closure in the 1930’s and is just a short walk from the village.
+A Norwegian whaling station was built in Stekkeyri, close to the village, in 1894.
+The factory was in use as a herring factory between 1915 and its closure in the 1930s and is just a short walk from the village.

 AÐALVÍK

-From here it is possible to hike Mount Darri with its WWII lookout used by the British Army or scale Mount Straumnesfjall which conveniently has an old US military road to the summit and abandoned radar station.
+From here, it is possible to hike Mount Darri with its WWII lookout used by the British Army or scale Mount Straumnesfjall, which conveniently has an old US military road to the summit and an abandoned radar station.

 WILDLIFE IN HORNSTRANDIR NATURE RESERVE

 In the summer months, Hornstrandir is green and lush.
-The sheer cliffs are covered in an abundance of wild flowers and the wildlife emerges and takes over the landscape.
+The sheer cliffs are covered in an abundance of wildflowers, and wildlife emerges, taking over the landscape.

 SEA BIRDS

-The main birds that nest here in the summer months are Arctic terns, black guillemots and the charismatic puffins.
+The main birds that nest here in the summer months are Arctic terns, black guillemots, and charismatic puffins.

 ARCTIC FOXES